-Note 26 : Contingent liabilities
+Note 26: Contingent liabilities

-Particulars 31-Mar-20 31-Mar-19
+Particulars 31-Mar-21 31-Mar-20

 House tax matter

-Case pertaining to demand for payment of House Tax including penalty 15,625 15,000
+Case pertaining to demand for payment of House Tax including penalty 16,250 15,625

 Sales tax matters

 Cases pending before Appellate authorities in respect of which the Company/department has filed appeals.
-3,753 2,703
+3,999 3,753

 Liability for bonus

 Liability for bonus for Financial Year 2014-15 due to retrospective applicability of "The Payment of Bonus (Amendment) Act, 2015" 1,584 1,584

 Others

-Other claims against the Company not acknowledged as debts 3,443 2,918
+Other claims against the Company not acknowledged as debts 4,105 3,443

-Total 24,405 22,205
+Total 25,938 24,405

-(a) It is not practicable for the Company to estimate the timings of cash outflows, if any, in respect of the above pending resolution of the respective proceedings.

-(b) The Company does not expect any reimbursements in respect of the above contingent liabilities.

-- (c) "The Supreme Court of India has passed an order dated 28th February 2019 in the matter of The Regional Provident Fund Commissioner (II) West Bengal vs. Vivekananda Vidyamandir & Ors in Civil Appeal No. 6221 of 2011 and few other linked cases.
+- (a) It is not practicable for the Company to estimate the timings of cash outflows, if any, in respect of the above pending resolution of the respective proceedings. - (b) The Company does not expect any reimbursements in respect of the above contingent liabilities. - (c) "The Supreme Court of India has passed an order dated February 28, 2019 in the matter of The Regional Provident Fund Commissioner (II) West Bengal vs. Vivekananda Vidyamandir & Ors in Civil Appeal No. 6221 of 2011 and few other linked cases.
 In the said order, the Supreme Court has clarified the definition of the Basic Wage under the Employees' Provident Funds & Miscellaneous Provisions Act, 1952.
-The Company has evaluated the impact of this Judgement and in the assessment of management, the aforesaid matter is not likely to have a significant financial impact and accordingly, no provision has been made in these Financial Statements. " - (d) During the financial year 2018-19, responding to the Company's application to District Magistrate for issue of no objection certificate (NOC) for its proposed LPG project at Gajraula, Uttar Pradesh State Industrial Development Authority (UPSIDA) had asked the Company to submit its approved building maps and certain information relating to change in shareholding of the Company / it's promoters since execution of agreement with UPSIDA in the year 1989.
-A letter dated July 18, 2019 was received from UPSIDA asking the Company to submit certain information and documents to evaluate the quantum of transfer charges payable pursuant to change of the controlling interest in the Company by the promoters.
-The Company has submitted these documents to UPSIDA.
-The Company has further submitted a request letter to UPSIDC/UPSIDA to withdraw the letter dated July 18, 2019 and not to levy any transfer fee on the Company.
-Till date no demand has been raised on the Company.As evaluated by the management and based on legal advice, the liability on the Company for transfer charges cannot be ascertained at this stage.
+The Company has evaluated the impact of this Judgement and in the assessment of management, the aforesaid matter is not likely to have a significant financial impact and accordingly, no provision has been made in these Financial Statements." - (d) Refer note 35 for ongoing litigation with respect to leasehold land from Uttar Pradesh State Industrial Development Authority (UPSIDA) pending before the Hon'able High Court at Allahabad.

-Note 27 (a) : Capital Commitments
+Note 27: Capital Commitments